ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 ![](./img/cli-login.png)

-* Also copy the token and update the definition for secret `cp4i-docker-secret.yaml`
+* Also copy the API token from the browser window and update the definition for secret `cp4i-docker-secret.yaml` and save.

 ![](./img/docker-secret-updated.png)